tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 Evaluate a model loaded from a checkpoint.

-Given `graph`, a directory to write summaries to (`output_dir`), a checkpoint to restore variables from, and a `dict` of `Output`s to evaluate, run an eval loop for `max_steps` steps, or until an exception (generally, an end-of-input signal from a reader operation) is raised from running `eval_dict`.
+Given `graph`, a directory to write summaries to (`output_dir`), a checkpoint to restore variables from, and a `dict` of `Tensor`s to evaluate, run an eval loop for `max_steps` steps, or until an exception (generally, an end-of-input signal from a reader operation) is raised from running `eval_dict`.